front-end-intermediate/session-12/readme.md

 }
 ```

-We pass in the item that should be removed.
+We passed in the item that should be removed.
 Now we need to create `removeItem()` inside the Pirates and Weapons components as well as pass it to the List component:

 ```js
 removeItem = (weapon) => {